 They were both a lot noisier than they probably should have been.
-Kirk heard the sound of whistling, of someone headed for the stream, a sound that veered off suddenly, and he refused to look up to see who had just seen them.
+Kirk heard the sound of whistling, of someone headed for the stream, a sound that veered off suddenly, and he refused to look up to see who'd just seen them.

 "That was Sulu," she whispered.